LGG Registry Eligibility

 After you enroll in the Low Grade Glioma Registry, we review your pathology report to confirm whether you are eligible for the OPTIMUM study.

-A subset of persons in the Registry are eligible for OPTIMUM, i.e., such as those with low grade glioma that have had recurrence treated with a second surgery.
+A subset of persons in the Registry are eligible for OPTIMUM, i.e., such as those with low grade glioma that have had recurrence treated with a second surgery at least 6 months after the first surgery.

 The OPTIMUM study places no restrictions on sex, gender, race, date of diagnosis, place of residence, or current glioma status.

-However, OPTIMUM is currently limited to people who receive their care within the United States.
+However, OPTIMUM is currently limited to people who receive their care within the United States and Canada.

 What are OPTIMUM participants asked to do?